-The available actions that could be defined for each quick reply or button can perform one of the following activities:
+The available actions that can be defined for each quick reply or button are:

 - Go to sequence - If a quick reply is defined to “Go to sequence” when pressed, it would trigger the first brick in the target sequence using a “next” command.

-- End conversation - triggers an “end conversation message” that is assigned with the terminate command in the JSON.
+- End survey - triggers an “end conversation message” that is assigned with the terminate command in the JSON.

 The survey timeout is calculated from the moment the survey starts until it reaches the timeout.

-If you wish to know that your survey is valid for publishing, make sure that the survey has no warning icons on bricks and has no Unassigned Sequences.
+In order to publish a survey, it must be valid.
+Make sure that the survey has no warning icons on bricks and has no unassigned sequences.

-In the image below there are a few errors that prevent the survey from being published:
+In the image below there are a few errors that will prevent the survey from being published: